-(WARNING: In case you are afraid to get your nails chipped, or hate the pungent smell of fresh paint, your eyes burn with the smell of freshly polished wood or need 8 hours of sleep every night, don’t be an Architect.
+(WARNING: In case you are afraid to get your nails chipped, or hate the pungent smell of fresh paint, your eyes burn with the smell of freshly polished wood or need 8 hours of sleep every night, don’t choose architecture.
 If however, the sound of metal getting cut, the sparks of welding torches, the sound of cranes, and hammering of nails is music to your ears, welcome to the magical world of Architecture and Design.)

 I truly believe that Architecture is not a choice, it’s a calling.
 Most often than not, students chose Architecture for all the wrong reasons.
 They get lured into the profession because of misconceptions and they are stuck doing what they aren’t cut out to do or feel cheated.